bartvanerp/SPSsite/content/info/bachelor_electives.md

 ## Electives
 Alongside these two compulsory course, you are free to choose several elective courses that you like.
-Below you can find a short overview of the elective courses offered by the SPS group, sorted on the different labs
+Below you can find a short overview of the elective courses offered by the SPS group, sorted on the different labs.

 <br>